tsutterley/pyTMD/doc/source/user_guide/spatial.rst

 Utilities for reading and writing spatial data

- - Can read ascii, netCDF4, HDF5 files
+ - Can read ascii, netCDF4, HDF5 or geotiff files
- - Can output to ascii, netCDF4 or HDF5 files
+ - Can output to ascii, netCDF4, HDF5 or geotiff files

 Calling Sequence
 ================